sweng-epfl/public/sdp/guides/GitHub.md

 You can assign labels to issues in order to filter them later, such as "bugs" or "new features".

 In SDP, you will use labels to track the time you expect to spend on an issue, as well as the time you actually spend on it.
 This allows you to improve your estimations over time.
-We suggest you create the following labels, which make it easy to divide work in equal parts:
+We suggest you create labels such as the following:
-- "estimated: 2h", "estimated: 3h", "estimated: 5h", "estimated: 8h"
+- "estimated: 2h", "estimated: 3h", "estimated: 5h"
-- "actual: 1h", "actual: 2h", "actual: 3h", "actual: 5h", "actual: 8h", "actual: 13h", "actual: 21h"
+- "actual: 1h", "actual: 2h", "actual: 3h", "actual: 5h", "actual: 10h"

 ## Projects